 The phonics screening check is a statutory assessment which takes place at the end of year 1 when pupils are typically aged 6.
 It confirms whether pupils have met the expected standard in phonic decoding.
 All state-funded schools with a year 1 cohort must administer the check.
 Teachers administer the check one-on-one with each pupil and record whether their response to each of the 40 words is correct.
 The words include 20 words and 20 pseudo-words.
 Pupils are told before reading each page of the test whether the words presented are real words or words for imaginary animals, i.e. pseudo-words.
 Each pupil is awarded a mark between 0 and 40, and in 2019, the threshold to determine whether a pupil had met the expected standard was 32.
 In 2022, the phonics screening checks are scheduled for the week commencing Monday 6 June.
-The Flexible Phonics intervention will run until July 2021 so there will be approximately 12 months between the end of the intervention and the phonics screening assessment.
+The Flexible Phonics intervention will run until June 2021 so there will be approximately 12 months between the end of the intervention and the phonics screening assessment.

-The phonics screening check is an imperfect measure of the added benefit of the intervention as it measures the decoding of regular words, whereas the intervention focuses on the words that break the phonic rules, however it is the only freely available phonics measure that can be collected systematically across all schools and so provides an indication of longer- term outcome in this area which may still be affected by the intervention.
-Professor Savage suggested this measure could be impacted on by the section of the manual on continuous phonation (Section 5) which would help poor readers and therefore they may be a stronger effect at delayed post- test for the weaker readers.
+The phonics screening check is an imperfect measure of the added benefit of the intervention as it measures the decoding of regular words, whereas the intervention focuses on the words that break the phonic rules, however it is the only freely available phonics measure that can be collected systematically across all schools and so provides an indication of longer term outcome in this area which may still be affected by the intervention.